swiftlang/swift-evolution/proposals/0467-MutableSpan.md

   /// Updates the span's bytes with the bytes of the elements from the source mutating func update<Element: BitwiseCopyable>(
-    from elements: inout some IteratorProtocol<Element>
+    from source: inout some IteratorProtocol<Element>
   ) -> Int

   /// Updates the span's bytes with every byte of the source.